SuperShreejit/SuperShreejit/README.md

 codepen: [Codepen]("https://codepen.io/supershreejit")

- ### Disclaimer = "Most of the repos contains forked code made during learning phase in tutorials"
+ ### Disclaimer = "Some of the repos contains forked code made during learning phase in tutorials"